actris-cloudnet/dataportal-docs/netcdf.md

   <dd>
     In the case of instrumental data, this would contain a brief specification of the instrument.
-The spec of a radar should include frequency, antenna diameter, pulse repetition freqiency, pulse width (in microseconds) and peak power, and the spec of a lidar should include wavelength, divergence, field of view and pulse repetition frequency.
+The spec of a radar should include frequency, antenna diameter, pulse repetition frequency, pulse width (in microseconds) and peak power, and the spec of a lidar should include wavelength, divergence, field of view and pulse repetition frequency.
 The fields would be newline separated.
 In the case of model data a single-line title for the model is